-[former Israeli Prime Minister and current Minister of Defense Ehud Barak] announced that Arafat really never had intended to negotiate, that he wanted to throw all the Jews into the sea.
-He stated that there was no partner with which to negotiate peace.
-The peace movement became disillusioned because they had hope in Arafat.
-It basically collapsed at that point.
-The nonviolent movement in Palestine needs the support of a strong Israeli peace movement.
+[fortner Israeli Prime Minister and current Minister of Defense Ehud Barak] announced that Arafat really never had intended to negotiate, that he wanted to throw all the Jews into the sea.
+He stated that there was no partner with which to hibited by international law.